Onyx-Protocol/Onyx/docs/core/build-applications/keys.md

 ## Create key

-Create a new key in the Mock HSM.
+Create a new key in the MockHSM.
 (Requires a context to have been created with `new Context()`.)

 $code create-key ../examples/java/Keys.java ../examples/ruby/keys.rb ../examples/node/keys.js

 ## Load key

-To be able to sign transactions, load the key into the HSM Signer, which will communicate with the Mock HSM.
+To be able to sign transactions, load the key into the HSM Signer, which will communicate with the MockHSM.

 $code signer-add-key ../examples/java/Keys.java ../examples/ruby/keys.rb ../examples/node/keys.js